Jahia/saml-authentication-valve/README.md

 ## Presentation

-This module is meant to activate SAML on one or multiples Jahia websites.
+This module is meant to activate SAML on one or multiple Jahia websites.

 ## Installation